 How to move around Salta

-Salta city is easy to move around, and I recommend to just walk everywhere.
-However, if you plan to get out of the city (which you totally should!), your best bet is to rent a car.
-Alternatively, you can opt to join one of the many guided tours that regularly depart from the city.
+Salta City is easy to move around, and I recommend walking everywhere.
+However, if you plan to leave the city (which you totally should!), your best bet is to rent a car.

 When to visit Salta